-Lori Ann Lange is a Partner and Co-Chair of the Government Contracts Practice Group.
+Lori Ann Lange is a Partner and Chair of Peckar & Abramson's Government Contracts Practice.
 She specializes in government contract law, bid protests, and corporate compliance counseling.
 She represents a range of government contractors, including construction contractors, major defense contractors, informational technology contractors, and service contractors.
 Ms. Lange has written and lectured on significant issues facing the government contracts and construction industries, including small business subcontracting, the Buy American Act, the False Claims Act, and corporate compliance.

 “We develop tailored compliance programs to meet the needs of each individual client.”